Für die deutsche Version klicken Sie bitte hier

 If you no longer wish to be contacted for marketing purposes, please click here.

-Our email service providers are located outside of the EEA but in all cases we have ensured that these companies subscribe to the EU approved Privacy Shield so that an adequate level of data protection exists for customer personal data.
+Our email service providers are located outside of the EEA but in all cases we have ensured that these companies use the approved Standard Contractual Clauses for data transfers so that an adequate level of data protection exists for customer personal data.
 In addition we hold only minimal data with our email service provider as an added safeguard.

-Contracts incorporating the EU Standard Contractual Clauses are in place between Kasko group companies to ensure uninterrupted dataflows.
+Contracts incorporating the approved Standard Contractual Clauses are in place between Kasko group companies to ensure uninterrupted dataflows.

 6. YOUR RIGHTS

-Our policy complies with the EU General Data Protection Regulation.
-The law requires us to tell you about your rights and our obligations with regards to the processing and control of your personal data, however not all of the following may be applicable in our business dealings:
+Our policies comply with relevant data protection law and we are required to tell you about your rights and our obligations with regards to your rights and our obligations with regards to the processing and control of your personal data, however not all of the following may be applicable in our business dealings:

 - The right to be informed;